 *Tip for Caregivers: Even remotely, you can help your loved one set up new technology and sign up for food delivery services.

-Believe it or not, you can help relieve stress by sharing the facts about COVID-19.
 Sharing accurate information with the people you care about allows you to connect with them.

 Talk about the facts.
 In addition to the CDC, the World Health Organization (WHO) is a great place to find information.